gbdrummer/symbiocss/introduction.md

 - Modular and Scalable architecture

 ## Separation of concerns
 When building user interfaces, it is vitally important that we understand the intention and limitations of the tools we are using.
-The tools of choice for writing user interfaces for the web are HTML, CSS and JavaScript.
+The tools of choice for writing user interfaces for the web are HTML, CSS and JavaScript. **These technologies will hereafter be referred to as "The Big 3."**

 ### What HTML actually is
 HTML stands for "Hyper Text Markup Language."
 We all know what it is used for: structuring web pages.
 But what *is* HTML?